Date Updated: 04/17/2026

 Mitral valve replacement

-If you had mitral valve replacement with a mechanical valve, you'll need to take blood thinners for life to prevent blood clots.
-Biological tissue valves break down (degenerate) over time and usually need to be replaced.
+If you have a mechanical valve, you need blood thinners for life to prevent blood clots.
+Biological tissue valves can break down over time and may need to be replaced.

 Lifestyle and home remedies